 Figure 2 shows that not everyone that is foreign-born has limited proficiency in the English language.
-Although Montgomery and Fort Bend Counties have sizeable populations of foreign-born individuals, a large proportion of them speak English proficiently.
-Conversely, although Liberty and Waller Counties have relatively few foreign-born populations, many of these foreign-born individuals are LEP.
-This suggests that these individuals were selective in their choice of residence.
-Harris County is notable for having the highest number of immigrants and limited English proficient individuals.
+Although Montgomery and Fort Bend Counties have sizeable populations of foreignborn individuals, a large proportion of them speak English proficiently.
+In contrast, comparatively few foreign-born individuals live in Liberty and Waller Counties, but a large proportion of these individuals are LEP.
+This suggests that the individuals in these counties were selective when it came to choosing where to live.

-■ Geographical Distribution of the LEP Population
+Geographical Distribution of the LEP Population

-Understanding the geographical distribution and linguistic characteristics of the LEP population is crucial to effective community outreach and for identifying the language assistance needed for meaningful engagement.
-As has been mentioned previously, Harris County has by far the greatest number (862,500) and the largest proportion of LEP residents (19.6%) of all the MPO counties (Table 2).
+Understanding the geographic distribution and linguistic makeup of the LEP population is essential for conducting successful community outreach and determining the level of language support required for meaningful engagement.
+Harris County has by far the greatest number (862,500) and the largest proportion of LEP residents (19.6%) of all the MPO counties (Table 2).
 Almost one in every five individuals in Harris County is classified as LEP.
-Fort Bend County ranks second in both total LEP numbers (100,127) and in the proportion of the population that are LEP (over one in ten people).
+Fort Bend County ranks second in both total LEP numbers (100,127) and in the proportion of the population who are LEP (12.8%).

-Montgomery County, despite its sizable population of 589,724, has a lower percentage of residents classified as LEP (7.6%) than Harris and Fort Bend counties.
-Finally, Chambers, a rural county, has the smallest population among the H-GAC MPO counties, as well as the lowest number of residents classified as LEP (2,165), and the lowest percentage of LEP residents (4.9%).
+Montgomery County has a low percentage of LEP residents (7.6%) relative to Harris and Fort Bend counties, despite its sizeable population of 589,724 residents.
+Lastly, Chambers County has the lowest LEP population (2,165) of the H-GAC MPO counties, and the lowest percentage of LEP residents (4.9%).